-- Metaphor: A metaphor is a comparison between two things.
-They don't necessarily have to be alike but make a link in the reader's mind.
+- metaphor - A metaphor is a comparison between two things.
+They don't necessarily have to be alike, but they should make a link in the reader's mind.

 Let's dig a little deeper.
 Figurative language may also include unusual constructions or word combinations to provide a new perspective.
 Here are some examples:

-- Idiom: An idiom is an expression used by a group of people with a meaning that can only be understood though common usage.
+- idiom - An idiom is an expression used by a group of people with a meaning that can only be understood through common usage.

 For some, figurative language can be challenging to understand.
 In some ways, we're dealing with the abstract, so it's important to approach the subject from a few different angles.
 These additional resources can help you approach figurative language with confidence.

-- YourDictionary's Metaphor Examples for Kids and Simile Examples for Kids provide lots of simple examples of these types of figurative language to give children a good grounding in the topic.
+- YourDictionary's Figurative Language Examples, Metaphor Examples for Kids and Simile Examples for Kids provide lots of simple examples of these types of figurative language to give children a good grounding in the topic.